 From Saltaire the route crosses moorlands, speckled with standing stones, some with ancient rock designs, and follows the dramatic limestone scars of Malhamdale.
 It meanders along the bank of the River Ribble and climbs Ingleborough of ‘Three Peak’ fame.
 It skirts the flanks of Whernside (optional ascent), dropping into beautiful Dentdale, before reaching Sedbergh and continuing with a breath-taking, six-mile ridge walk across the mossy folds of the Howgill Fells.
-The route passes isolated Sunbiggin Tarn before dropping into the lush green of the Eden Valley to finish in Appleby.
+The Dales High Way passes isolated Sunbiggin Tarn before dropping into the lush green of the Eden Valley to finish in Appleby.
 You could return via a breath-taking train ride along the Settle to Carlisle line, which takes you back past some of the landscape highlights that you have been walking through.

 The Walk starts from Victoria Hall in Saltaire.
 This was developed as a model industrial town by the textile industrialist Titus Salt in 1850 and built in the Italianate style, with huge mills and workers’ cottages, bath houses, library, school, but only a soft drinks pub!
 Today it is now a well-preserved World Heritage Site.
 There is quite a bit of undulation across the heather moor, with its prehistoric marked stones.
 Leaving town up through a wooded valley, then across Rombald’s Moor, you are at the southern point of the Yorkshire Dales, by Weecher Reservoir and soon crossing the famous Ilkley Moor.
 Reaching 380m at the highest point today, there is a stone circle nearby called ‘The Twelve Apostles’.
 You then come to the Lanshaw Lad boundary stone with vistas over Wharfedale.
 Finally, dropping off the moors through Ilkley Crags, you reach White Wells Cottage (a Victorian Spa House), where if the flag is flying, you can get a welcome tea.
 Finally hobble into pretty Ilkley, originally a Roman fort town but really developed by the Anglo-Saxons, whose crosses still adorn the Parish church.